-An aging report is used to show the outstanding customer invoices and the number of days they’ve been outstanding.
+An aging report is used to show current customer invoices and the number of days the invoices have been outstanding.
 If the company’s billing policy is to allow customers to pay for products and services in the future, the aging report allows the company to keep track of the customers’ invoices and when they are due.

 The aging report also shows the total invoices due for each customer when grouped based on the age of the invoice.
-The company’s management should generate an aging report once a month so that they know the invoices that are coming due.
+The company should generate an aging report once a month so management knows the invoices that are coming due.
 They can then notify customers of invoices that are past their due date.

 Although an accounts receivable aging report helps the management team track the financial state of the company, it may provide information that is misleading, depending on the time when the aging report is generated.